 Social Security Administration (SSA) advisors will also consider any non-exertional restrictions that your disability or condition might involve.
 It is also important to note that no matter what level your RFC finds you, you must be able to perform those tasks full-time.
 You must be able to report to work regularly and complete your tasks without frequent breaks.

 If you have concerns about applying for disability benefits, contact a Tulsa Social Security Disability attorney to help you understand the process.
 An experienced attorney can help you with every step of the process.
-We offer free consultations, so give us a call at (918) 265-1404.
+We offer free evaluations of your case, so give us a call at (918) 265-1404.